tonywu6/mdbookkit/docs/src/link-forever/working-with-include.md

 > This is also the behavior both in [VS Code][vscode-path-completions] and on
 > [GitHub][github-relative-links].

-## Using URLs to link to book pages
+## Extra feature: Using URLs to link to book pages

 You may be in a situation where you have to use full URLs to link to your book rather than relying on paths.